tsudalab/fmqa/README.md

 ## License

-The fmbqm package is licensed under the MIT "Expat" License.
+The fmqa package is licensed under the MIT "Expat" License.

 ## Citation